-In December 2014, an asset transfer agreement was signed between Plantacote BV and Plantacote NV (a new company that is 99.99% owned by Doctor Tarsa, which is a company that was created in 2000 in which SQM holds a 50% stake).
-As a result of this agreement, the business and Plantacote® brand were transferred to the new company Plantacote NV, but with no changes to the business or the CRF project.
+In 2015, an asset transfer agreement was signed in December 2014 between Plantacote BV and Plantacote NV entered into effect.
+As a result of this agreement, the business and Plantacote® brand were transferred to the new company Plantacote NV, but with no changes to the business or the Controlled Release Fertilizer project.
 SQM continues to hold a 50% ownership stake in the company.